dbalmada/Emojis-JS-project/README.md

 # Emojis-JS-project
- To describe yourself in Emojis
+ A program that allows the user to describe themselves in Emojis.